Information for students

 Tuition fees for EU nationals

 Our policy at the University of York is to ensure all our students have complete fee certainty for their entire courses.
-In accordance with the Government announcement on 2 July 2018, we can confirm that current EU students and EU nationals who began their studies in the 2017/18, 2018/19 and those who will begin their studies in the 2019/20 academic years will only be liable to pay UK fees for the duration of their studies, even if the course concludes after the UK's exit from the EU.
+In accordance with the Government announcement on 28 May 2019, we can confirm that current EU students and EU nationals who began their studies in the 2017/18, 2018/19 and those who will begin their studies in the 2019/20 and 2020/21 academic years will only be liable to pay UK fees for the duration of their studies, even if the course concludes after the UK's exit from the EU.
 This covers undergraduate and postgraduate taught and research courses.

 Status, visas and travel

 At this point in time there is no clear answer to what future students wishing to study in the UK will require in terms of visas.
 Current students have the opportunity to apply for 'pre-settled', or 'settled status' under the Government's EU Settled Status Scheme, for those wishing to remain in the UK beyond 31 December 2020.

 However, the immigration status of EU citizens arriving in the UK after 31 December 2020 will depend on the kind of relationship the UK negotiates with the EU and the migration system that is established after withdrawal, or in the event of a no deal Brexit.

 Yes.
 There will be no change to the immigration status of EU students who are already here or who arrive before the end of the Government’s Brexit implementation period on 31 December 2020.

 At present, EU nationals who already live in the UK, or who arrive by 31 December 2020, will be able to apply for 'settled status'.
 This will enable them to live, work and study in the UK for as long as they like.
 The settlement scheme will open fully in March 2019 and the deadline for applications will be 30 June 2021.
 This may be brought forward to 31 December 2020 if there is no deal.